An Overview Of The Sunspot

 At the Observatory

-Sunspot Solar Observatory Consortium runs the Visitor Center and Dunn Solar Telescope, in collaboration with the NSO who run the Sunspot site.
+Sunspot Solar Observatory Consortium runs the Visitor Center and Dunn Solar Telescope, in collaboration with the NSO who runs the Sunspot site.
 The Dunn Solar Telescope is a one-of-a-kind solar telescope that produces some of the sharpest images of the Sun available in the world.